microsoft/showwhy/README.md

 ![Screenshot of the causal discovery interface](https://user-images.githubusercontent.com/5982160/202047983-3b1c2623-5fd6-47f4-9c02-6ac0e30b5276.png)

 ## Getting Started
+**At the moment, it doesn't work with Apple M1 processors.
+We're verifying the issue and will provide an update in the future releases.**

 In order to run the application locally, you will need to ensure that you have Docker installed and running on your machine.
 You can find instructions for installing Docker [here](https://docs.docker.com/get-docker/).